wcheung8/IDeMe-Net/README.md

 A PyTorch implementation of "Image Deformation Meta-Networks for One-Shot Learning"(CVPR 2019 Oral).

 ```
-Please put the data in:
+Please first put the data in:
 /home/yourusername/data/miniImagenet

 The images are put in